Auren Hoffman

 Auren Raphael Hoffman (born 1974) is an American entrepreneur, angel investor, author and CEO of SafeGraph, a firm that gathers location data from mobile devices and sells information about places and the movements of people.

 Personal life

 Hoffman is a son of Amalia Hoffman of Larchmont, New York, and Edward M. Hoffman of Montvale, New Jersey.
 Amalia Hoffman is an author and illustrator of children’s books.
 Edward M. Hoffman works in New York as a software engineer and software consultant to the financial industry.
 Hoffman graduated from the University of California, Berkeley with a degree in Industrial Engineering in 1996.

 In 2011, Hoffman married an assistant U.S. Attorney, Hallie Alexandra Mitchell, who graduated from Princeton University, and received a Juris Doctor degree from Northwestern University School of Law.
-Federal judge Barry G. Silverman of the United States Court of Appeals for the Ninth Circuit in Phoenix, Arizona officiated the wedding which was held in Nashotah, Wisconsin.

 Business

 Hoffman founded Kyber Systems in his junior year at UC Berkeley, as a way to pay for school.
 Kyber was sold to Human Ingenuity in 1997.

 Hoffman founded Bridgepath Inc. in 1998, which was acquired by Bullhorn, Inc. in October 2002.

 In 2002 he sold the website GetRelevant to Lycos.
 He then became chair of the Stonebrick Group through 2006, which sponsored networking events in the San Francisco area such as the Silicon Forum.
 Hoffman's business style is sometimes referred to as a networker.

 Hoffman is a speaker at events in the technology industry.

 In 2006 Hoffman cofounded Rapleaf and served as its CEO until 2012, when he left the company to run a Rapleaf spinoff called LiveRamp after Rapleaf was acquired by email marketing company TowerData.
 On May 14, 2014 Acxiom announced that it had acquired Liveramp, for $310 Million.
 Gawker mentioned a controversy surrounding privacy practices at Rapleaf.
 Hoffman left LiveRamp a little more than a year after it was acquired.
 As of December 2016, Hoffman is chairman of Siftery, and was listed as CEO of a company called SafeGraph.